darcato/pysmlib/doc/fsm.rst

     :type logger: :class:`fsmLogger` instance

     The optional arguments let you pass shared objects.
-When they are omitted, they are automatically created by ``fsmBase`` from default classes, while derivate ones can be passed.
+When they are omitted, they are automatically created by :class:`fsmBase` from default classes, while derivate ones can be passed.
 Usually just one instance of the three classes is shared between all the FSMs on an executable.
 The :ref:`loader` automatically takes care of these arguments.

 .. method:: gotoState (stateName)